Syllabus

 Quizzes

 Students will complete approximately ten graded quizzes.
 These exercises will be oriented towards strengthening the student’s ability to manipulate, visualize and communicate data with R and Quarto.
-I will drop your lowest two quiz scores.
+I will drop your lowest two quiz scores so you do not have to worry about making up missed quizzes.
 Please do not email me about missed quizzes.

 Coding Assignments